CBSE Syllabus for Class 12 Physics Academic Year 2020-2021

 Chapter 3 – Current Electricity

-Current is referred to the passing of charge through an area per unit time.
-For the maintenance of a steady flow of current, it is to be ensured that the circuit is closed and the electric charge is influenced by an external source which moves them from a lower to higher potential energy.
-The work done to per unit charge to move the charge is known as electromotive force or emf.
+Current refers to the amount of charge flowing through a particular area per unit time.
+To maintain a steady flow of current, it is essential to ensure that the circuit is closed, and an external source influences the electric charge, moving them from a lower to a higher potential energy level.
+The work done per unit charge to move the charge is known as the electromotive force or emf.

 Chapter 4 – Moving Charges And Magnetism